dn9090/Checs/faq.md

 > How to I destroy an entity?

-Destroy an single entity with:
+Destroy a single entity with:
 ```CSharp
 var entity = manager.CreateEntity();